 This idea has drawn its fair share of jokes from the post-80s society, who are also the main users of the social media platforms.
 They have been so excited to finally realize the ‘evil thoughts’ of the 2 grown boys.

 Though Haier Group has announced there was no suitable new image received at the end of the campaign.
 They were strict with the submissions, many of the inappropriate ones were deleted by Haier group staff right away.
 The campaign has gained the attention of millions’ making the brand a hot topic one more time.

-Do you have a unique Social media strategy?
+Do you have a unique?
 Please share it with us.